- Itching from eczema may be relieved by emollient creams, though severe cases may require prescription medication

 5. Nappy rash

-Affects one in three babies and toddlers at some time.
+Nappy rash affects 1 in 3 babies and toddlers at some time.
 It develops if they have worn a soiled nappy for too long, the nappy has rubbed against their skin or they haven’t been cleaned thoroughly during nappy changes.
 Many parents say nappy rash is more common when a child is teething, and it can also be triggered by antibiotics or using alcohol-based baby wipes, soap, detergent or bubble-bath.

 It is characterised by red, irritated and sometimes sore skin.
 If you use a nappy rash cream, followed by a barrier cream, and change nappies regularly it generally clears in two or three days.
 Letting your baby lie on a towel without a nappy, and avoiding talcum powder and scented lotions can also help.